tricyphona/video-encoder/README.md

-# Video Encoder
+# Python Video Encoder

-A simple media encoder build in Python using ffmpeg
+A simple media encoder build in Python using ffmpeg to batch convert videofiles to the same LUFS, codec, framerate, bitrate, etc.

 ## How to install